natepill/Graph-Theory/Challenges/challenge_4/README.md

 ## 5 Steps of Dynamic Programming for Knapsack:

 *

+## Part 2: Solve any other DP problem not discussed in class.

 ## 5 Steps of Dynamic Programming for Edit Distance
 * Should we insert, remove, or replace current character to get closer to equating the two strings